stardot/MegaGamesCartridge-ROM-recipes/README.md

 Other scripts require the `ADF2INF.py` tool which can be obtained from [the ADFSlib repository](https://bitbucket.org/dboddie/adfslib).

+You will need an emulator if you want to test the ROM images on a modern machine using the generated `testroms.sh` script.
+The generated script assumes that Elkulator is used and expects the `elkulator` executable to be on the `PATH`.

 ## Running the Tools

 Running the `fetch-uefs.py` tool should cause all publically available files to